bioc/sosta/README.md

 # Spatial Omic Structure Analysis

 <!-- badges: start -->
 <!-- badges: end -->

-`sosta` (spatial omics structure analysis) is a framework to reconstruct, characterise and compare spatial structures from spatial omics data.
+`sosta` (spatial omics structure analysis) is a framework to reconstruct, characterize and compare spatial structures from spatial omics data.

 `sosta` builds on existing R packages for spatial analysis such as